8 of the Most Stylish Stays in Georgia

 Pack your bags now!

-The Hotel at Avalon, Autograph Collection, Alpharetta
+The Hotel at Avalon, Autograph Collection in Alpharetta

 "Shop 'til you drop" isn't usually taken literally, but that's now a possibility at this suburban Atlanta shopping district.
 The Hotel at Avalon is a member of Marriott’s Autograph Collection, meaning you can earn points while staying at a wholly unique property.
 Set in the heart of Avalon, guests have some of Alpharetta's best dining and shopping at their fingertips.